 MAKING IT REAL Through our programs, our aim is to create a diverse, interactive, hands on and exciting learning environment based on dynamic processes and activities, immersing participants in their own permaculture journey.
 We have a philosophy at Savour Soil of 'Making it real'.

-Join us for this one day a week over a 4-month course We need to create a vision.
+We need to create a vision.
 We need to change the climate of our minds.
 We need to rebuild our inner landscapes.
 We need a positive, solution-focused way of thinking.
 We need to be inspired, and we have to act.
 We need to heal ourselves, our landscapes, our relationship with nature and our culture & communities.
 We need to learn how to reconnect with nature so we can mimic it in the design of our present and our future.
-The Savour Soil Permaculture Design Course is committed to turning you into a better designer.
+The Savour Soil Permaculture Design Course is committed to turning you into a better designer for your life.
 The learning outcomes for this course have been built around the design framework to achieve this goal.
-Cost: Early Bird: $700, Full Price: $1000
+Come delve in Holistic Decision Making, Permaculture Design and Keyline Design as an ordering framework to not only read our landscapes but design for a transformative future Limited to 15 participants to maximise learning outcomes Cost: Early Bird: $800, Full Price: $1000 CLICK HERE FOR TICKETS

 We have always been flexible in our workshop models and if you would like us to facilitate a workshop for your organisation or community, please contact us as we believe rather than a group come to us, we come to you and apply it to your local context